iamyusufali/fastify-postgres-api/README.md

 ## REST Client

-> Use request.http to make requestes to various endpoints.
+> Use request.http to make requests to various endpoints.

 You can install Rest Client extension for VSCode from [here](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)

+## For Queries

 > If you have any queries you can reach out to me at yusufali9398@gmail.com.